wildanvin/medusa-ethers/README.md

-# Steps to use medusa
+# Use Medusa with ethers.js

 This repo describes the basic workflow to use medusa from scripts using only ethers.js.